By Evan Miller

 New in Wizard 1.9:

-FROM THE LOWER DEPTHS OF HELL comes Wizard Pro 1.9, a malign masquerade ball of new features and functionality.
+From Santa's workshop comes Wizard Pro 1.9, an overflowing stocking of new features and functionality.
 If you thought that Wizard could already do everything when it comes to data transformation and analysis, YOU WERE WRONG.
 In the biggest release since last year's sleeper hit Wizard Pro 1.8, Wizard Pro 1.9 brings you...

 * COLLAPSIBLE FILTERS -- Make the most of screen real estate with the new Pin button -- when activated, it keeps filters applied even when you close the Filters pane.